Red Comrades Save the Galaxy: Plot

-With no one to reanimate them, the creatures were doomed to eternal sleep.
-A shot from the Russian Navy cruiser Aurora's main gun signals the beginning of the October Revolution of 1917.
-Drunken sailors miss the Tsar's Winter Palace and hit the Moon instead.
-This shot deactivated alien sleeping machines and awakened the rest of their crew.
-A short while after, the remaining aliens realized that there was only one hope for them to survive - to invade Earth.
+In 1917, a shot from the Russian Navy cruiser Aurora's main gun signals the beginning of the October Revolution of 1917, but drunken sailors miss the Tsar's Winter Palace and hit the Moon instead.
+This shot awakens the remaining crew, who decide to invade Earth.

-While preparing for the invasion, the aliens accidentally discover with their telescope a wood sign with the scratched words: «Backwoods is a Hub of the Earth».
-The shabby road sign was in Backwoods, a small, remote Russian village.
-The alien commanders decided to begin the global invasion by capturing an important strategic point with a mysterious name, "Backwoods".
+While preparing for the invasion, the aliens accidentally discover with their telescope a wooden sign with the scratched words: 'Backwoods is a Hub of the Earth' - in a remote Russian village, Backwoods.
+Misled by the sign, the aliens attempt to conquer the village.
 Meanwhile, Russia is in the midst of the Russian Civil War, with Bolsheviks trying to clear the area of anti-communist forces.
 Both the front line and Ural River split the village of Backwoods in two.

-One part of the village is controlled by the Red Army, and the other by the White Army.
-With the battle for Backwoods in a stalemate, both parties were sick and tired of fighting each other and it seemed like they were settled there for a long time.
-Neither side had a significant advantage, and the end of the war was a remote possibility.
-If it weren't for aliens, the situation was not going to change soon.
+The stalemate between the two sides sets the scene for the alien invasion.